-Ever wonder why the United States tax code has 73,954 pages?
+Ever wonder why the United States tax code has over 70,000 pages?
 In part because of the loopholes that people have found over the years.
-For example, if you want to contribute to a Roth IRA but you’re over those income limits, you contribute to a nondeductible IRA and later move the funds to a Roth IRA.
+For example, if you want to contribute to a Roth IRA, but you’re over those income limits, you can contribute to a nondeductible IRA and later move the funds to a Roth IRA.

 A nondeductible IRA is nothing more than a traditional IRA without the tax deduction.

-You’ve probably read articles that throw down some pretty strong language about taxes on withdrawals and the 10 percent early withdrawal penalty if you put your hands on your money before age 59.5.
+You’ve probably read articles that throw down some pretty strong language about taxes on withdrawals and the 10% early withdrawal penalty if you put your hands on your money before age 59.5.
 Those warnings are correct with some notable exceptions.

 Let’s start with Roth IRAs.
 The money you use to fund your account (the contributions) has already been taxed.
 That means that you’re free to withdraw your contributions at any time for any reason.
 Just don’t touch your earnings—the money you make on the contributions.

-You can also withdrawal from a traditional IRA without paying the 10 percent penalty for a first-time home purchase.
+You can also withdraw from a traditional IRA without paying the 10% penalty for a first-time home purchase.
 As long as the account has been open for five years and you’re taking out less than $10,000 per person, you will only pay income taxes, if applicable.

-There are other reasons you can withdrawal funds, but try to avoid if all possible.
+There are other reasons you can withdraw funds, but try to avoid it, if at all possible.

 Just because you can doesn’t mean you should.
-Statistics show that most Americans will enter their retirement years underfunded.
+According to a 2019 report from the Federal Reserve, 44% of non-retired adults don't their retirement is on track.
 In other words, you need every dime you can get into that account earning money for you.